ismailceylan/restorm/README.md

 ## Retreiving a List of Resources
 The `all` method creates a request to access all resources under the root directory of endpoint.

-It will make sure that even the response has only one resource, the resolved promise will be fulfilled with a collection and that collection will be filled with instances of the model.
+It will make sure that even the response has only one resource, the resolved promise will be fulfilled with a collection and that collection will be filled with instance(s) of the model.

 If the response is empty, the promise will be fulfilled with an empty collection.

-If the endpoint is kind of a single resource returner, we can use `get` or `first` methods either to get it.
+If we know that the endpoint is kind of a single resource returner, we can use `get` or `first` methods either to get it.
 The `get` will autodetect the returned resource type and return an instance of the `model` or `collection` of models.
 The `first` method will return an instance of the model.

 We will see how to use those methods in the next sections.
+Now let's see how we can use the `all` method.

 ```js
 const posts = await Post.all();